nicolasreichardt/stochastic-bandit-algorithms/README.md

 A Python implementation of classical stochastic multi-armed bandit algorithms from scratch, developed as part of a term paper for the Algorithmic Game Theory and Governance course at Hertie School.

-For theoretical background, mathematical formulations, and detailed analysis, see the accompanying [paper](ADD THE PAPER HERE) ADD PAPER LINK HERE
+For theoretical background, mathematical formulations, and detailed analysis, see the accompanying [paper](PLACEHOLDER.pdf).

 ## Overview